Het Notite Boeck der Christelyckes Kercke op de Manner of Philips Burgh

 Het Notite Boeck der Christelyckes kercke op de Manner of Philips Burgh is a rare surviving record book of the Old Dutch Church of Sleepy Hollow in Sleepy Hollow, New York.

 Abraham de Revier Sr. evidently kept a private memorandum book that is now lost to history, which was heavily drawn upon in 1715 by Dirck Storm to compose the church's history.
-The Old Dutch Church's book of records is one of the most important books in early American history—chronicling Dutch Colonial American village life in the English-occupied Province of New York.
+The Old Dutch Church's book of records is one of the most important books in early American history—chronicling Dutch Colonial American village life in the English-ruled Province of New York.

+Contents

 The book is divided into five "books" or divisions: